Pantheist Cloud //

 Who is The Absurdist?

 The Absurdist was born out of an existential need to celebrate the freeing understanding of the absurd.
 The Absurdist works predominantly in the abstract medium of the mind, occasionally stepping out of this realm to embrace an even more-absurd-than-life endeavor: art.
+Where did the idea for Pantheist Cloud originate?

 We began with the idea of 'the experience as an art object.'
 Experiencing life [and art] solely for the thrill of the experience itself, distilled down to its essence, has been one of the kernels of discussion and inspiration for The Absurdist, and as such, we wanted to create something that depicted this existential thought.
 The physical shape was conceived after debating what Geometry—and a New one at that—would look like for us.
 Geometry in its purest form delivered us the sphere, and the New-ness did the rest…